 Ask questions that feel unglamorous but matter:

-- Is it spring-fed or river-fed?
+- Is it spring-fed, river-fed or alluvial?

 - Does one side get weedy because of the prevailing wind?